oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request.md

 #### get_subresource

-Retrieve the record of the user who is an owner of a specific request record.
+Retrieve a record of the user who is an owner of a specific request record.

 #### get_relationship